-Lastly, traditional medicine which is indigenous to the Chinese culture and relative low in cost has been the option for most of the population for centuries.
-Increasing cost of medicine has put a damper on the industry and continues to be one of the greatest hurdles to overcome for companies wishing to enter the market.
+Lastly, the increasing cost of medicine has put a damper on the industry and continues to be one of the greatest hurdles to overcome for companies wishing to enter the market.
 The corruption surrounding this topic has gained national attention and there has been little done to remedy the the issue.
-“The reforms are taking place against the backdrop of an unprecedented crackdown on corruption in the Chinese healthcare sector, which last year claimed its highest-profile victim when UK drug maker GlaxoSmithKline was hit with a fine of nearly £300m for bribing healthcare professionals” (Waldmeir , n.d.).
 Chinese hospitals typically put a 15% mark-up on drugs which makes it hard for patrons to pay for their medication.
 While the Chinese government have tried to put sanctions on the drug industry there are still loopholes that allow companies to hike prices which make it difficult for new companies to enter and remain competitive.

 Target Market Size

-Estimating market size involves four steps: Clarifying the question, breaking down the problems, solving each piece, and consolidating the pieces (“MConsulting”, 2014).
-We have already confirmed that we will be targeting the emerging middle class market, and specifically this market will include those aged 25 to 54 living in China that are affected by diabetes or pre-diabetes.
-To ultimately determine the target market size, we must first determine the total population within China.
-According to 2016 estimates by the Central Intelligence Agency (CIA), China holds a total country population of 1.37 billion (“The World”, 2017).
-Additionally, those aged 25 to 54 represented 48.42% of the total population, or 663 million (1.37 billion * 0.4842 * 1000).
-Next, we must determine how many of these 663 million residents are likely diabetic or pre-diabetic.
+The target market is the emerging middle class, specifically those aged 25 to 54 living in China that are affected by diabetes or pre-diabetes.
+According to 2016 estimates by the Central Intelligence Agency (CIA), Chinese aged 25 to 54 represented 48.42% of the total population, or 663 million.
 Results from a sampling survey completed by the Journal of the American Medical Association indicate that 11.6% of the adult population is diagnosed with diabetes (Xu, Wang & He, 2013).
 In addition, another 52.1% of adults are estimated to have pre-diabetes.
-Xu, Wang and He summarize these findings by concluding that up to 113.9 and 493.4 million adults have diabetes and pre-diabetes, respectively, totaling 607.3 million (113.9 million + 493.4 million).
-Since adults aged 25 to 54 represent 48.42% of the total population, we can make the assumption that 294 million diabetics and pre-diabetics fall into our target market size (607.3 million * 0.4842).
+Xu, Wang and He summarize these findings by concluding that up to 113.9 and 493.4 million adults have diabetes and pre-diabetes, respectively, totaling 607.3 million.
+Since adults aged 25 to 54 represent 48.42% of the total population, the middle aged diabetic/pre-diabetic market is approximantely 294 million people.

-Now that we have the target market size, we need to translate this to a dollar amount.
-According to one survey, national average monthly premiums for a 25 to 54-year-old amounts to $159 per month (“Age & Health”, 2012).
-The assumption will be made here that since UNH will be leveraging economies of scale and passing on savings directly to the consumers, premiums will be 15% less for the target market, or a realized savings of $24 per month ($159 premium * 0.15).
-Ultimately, in terms of dollar value, UNH has a target market of $476 billion (($135 per month * 12months) x 294 million consumers).
-It is also important to understand the limitations of this market valuation, as a 54-year-old insurance premium can sometimes be three times greater than that of a 25-year-old (“Age & Health”, 2012).
+According to a survey, the national average monthly premiums for a 25 to 54-year-old amounts to $159 per month (“Age & Health”, 2012).
+Since UNH will be leveraging economies of scale and passing on savings directly to the consumers, premiums will be 15% less for the target market, or a realized savings of $24 per month.
+Therefore, UNH has a target market of $476 billion.
 Various underwriting factors influence premium price, such as age, preexisting conditions and exact location.